alisamirali/code-capture/README.md

 - 10+ elegant themes (light + dark theme included).
 - 12+ font styles (popular monospace fonts).
-- Support for all popuplar languages with auto-detection and syntax highlighting.
+- Support for all popular languages with auto-detection and syntax highlighting.
-- Multiple export options: save as SVG/PNG, copy to clipboard and copy link.
+- Multiple export options: save as SVG/PNG, copy to clipboard, and copy link.
-- Other customization options like: font size, padding, background etc.
+- Other customization options like font size, padding, background, etc.

 ---